flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 ## How to enable Swift Package Manager

-Flutter's Swift Package Manager feature is disabled by default.
+Flutter's Swift Package Manager support is disabled by default.
 To enable it:

 1. Switch to Flutter's `master` channel: